rat10/nng/inclusion.md

 LITERAL last not least the bare graph literal
         " :s :p :o "^^nng:Graph
-        since it's not transcluded it is also not named by a blank node and the datatype declaration can't be omitted really just a datatyped string, but on demand accessible by a SPARQL engine
+        since it's not included it is also not named by a blank node and the datatype declaration can't be omitted really just a datatyped string, but on demand accessible by a SPARQL engine
 ```